jonnonz1/nz-statute-book/acts/public/2026/child-protection-child-sex-offender-government-agency-registration-amendment-act-2026.md

 This Act is the Child Protection (Child Sex Offender Government Agency Registration) Amendment Act 2026.

 ### 2 Commencement
-This Act comes into force 3 months after Royal assent.
+This Act comes into force on 1 May 2026.

 ### 3 Principal Act
 This Act amends the Child Protection (Child Sex Offender Government Agency Registration) Act 2016.